TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 directory is effectively a nop - no operation.

 10) Type: `man ls | col -b | tee man.ls.txt`
-Here we have used two (2) pipe symbols, this displayed the cleaned-up man page for ls by filtering out non-printable characters and then used the "tee" command to direct the output to two (2) places `stdout` AND also to a text file (here man.ls.txt).
+    </br>Here we have used two (2) pipe symbols, this displayed the cleaned-up man page for ls
+by filtering out non-printable characters and then used the "tee" command to direct the output to two (2) places `stdout` AND also to a text file (here man.ls.txt).
 11) Type: less man.ls.txt
-NOTE: if less does says no command available, you do not have less so use instead `more` - but less is more (a play on less is a better more than more) so use that if it is available.
+    </br>NOTE: if less does says no command available, you do not have less so use instead `more` - but less is more (a play on less is a better more than more) so use that
+if it is available.
 NOTE: to quit less or more, `type q`, to move down, use the space bar or cursor keys or keyboard return (by line), use b to go back up one page.